Sarah Everard’s family pay tribute and say they miss her ‘all the time’

 “Sadly, Sarah is not the only woman to have lost her life recently in violent circumstances and we would like to extend our deepest sympathy to other families who are also grieving.”

-Ms Everard, 33, was raped and killed by serving Met officer Wayne Couzens as she walked home in south London on March 3 last year.
+Ms Everard, 33, was kidnapped, raped and murdered by serving Met officer Wayne Couzens as she walked home in south London on 3 March last year.

+The firearms officer, who is married and has two children, used his warrant card and handcuffs to snatch the marketing executive off the street using Covid lockdown rules to make a false arrest.

 Register for free to continue reading